 The nominated area is located within Township 53 North, Range 100 West, 6th Principal Meridian.
-Starting at a point at the intersection of South Second Street and South Central Avenue, proceed in a northeasterly direction along the western edge of South Central Avenue and North Central Avenue approximately 2,200 feet, thence northwesterly approximately 300 feet, thence southeasterly approximately 1,150 feet to the eastern side of a road, thence southwesterly approximately 750 feet (crossing the road at approximately 550 feet), thence southeasterly approximately 275 feet (along the northeastern side of the guard tower), thence in an easterly direction approximately 1,200 feet to the intersection with the western right of way of the Chicago, Burlington, and Quincy Railroad, thence in a southwesterly direction along the right of way approximately 1,350 feet to the southern edge of East Avenue F, thence in a northwesterly direction approximately 1,250 feet, thence in a westerly direction approximately 150 feet to the southwesterly direction approximately 1,250 feet, thence in a northwesterly direction approximately 150 feet to the southwestern edge of South Second Street, thence in a northwesterly direction approximately 150 feet to the southwestern edge of South Second Street to the point of origin.
+Starting at a point at the intersection of South Second Street and South Central Avenue, proceed in a northeasterly direction along the western edge of South Central Avenue and North Central Avenue approximately 2,200 feet, thence northwesterly approximately 300 feet, thence southeasterly approximately 1,150 feet to the eastern side of a road, thence southwesterly approximately 750 feet (crossing the road at approximately 550 feet), thence southeasterly approximately 275 feet (along the northeastern side of the guard tower), thence in an easterly direction approximately 1,200 feet to the intersection with the western right of way of the Chicago, Burlington, and Quincy Railroad, thence in a southwesterly direction along the right of way approximately 1,350 feet to the southern edge of East Avenue F, thence in a northwesterly direction approximately 1,350 feet, thence in a southwesterly direction approximately 150 feet to the southwestern edge of South Second Street, thence in a northwesterly direction approximately 600 feet along the southwestern edge of South Second Street to the point of origin.